godofgeeks23/boilerplate-express-mongo-jest/README.md

 - `controllers`: Contains the controllers for the routes
 - `models`: Contains the models for the MongoDB collections
 - `routes`: Contains the routes for the server
+- `tests`: Contains the tests for the server

 ## Note